 Every one of us enjoyed the pizza so much the night before that we went back to the Miner’s Saloon.
 This time we ordered smaller pizzas but got one cheese and one of the “redneck” pizza.
 When we first walked in, Ryan wouldn’t go past the entrance and said he didn’t want to eat there.
 When we asked why he told us it’s because they don’t have milk!
 So my dad walked across the street to the general store and bought some for him, then he was happy to stay!

 That evening, after the boys went to bed, my mom and I went out driving trying to find some animals.
 While we were out, we stopped at a small place called Stop The Car and got some milkshakes.
 Yes, it was snowing, but it was so yummy!

 When we got to Idaho Falls, we stopped at an Olive Garden.
 As I said, we were all ready for something we knew.
-I got the soup, salad, and breadsticks as usual.
-I love their alfredo dipping sauce for the breadsticks, had a small salad, then two bowls of chicken & gnocchi soup!
-The boys both had a kids pizza meal.
+I got soup, salad, and breadsticks as usual.
+Their alfredo dipping sauce for the breadsticks is a must for me.
+I had a small salad then two bowls of chicken & gnocchi soup!
+The boys both had a kid’s pizza meal.

 For dinner, at the hotel, we weren’t very hungry, so we reheated the leftover pizza from the kid’s meals which was enough for all of us at that time.